-The absence of clear signage creates wayfinding challenges and an impaired sense of place.
+The absence of clear signage on land and on the river creates wayfinding challenges and an impaired sense of place.
 Park areas such as Brandywine Falls have duplicate and conflicting signage from the National Park Service and other management entities.
 Signage and orientation for basic services such as restrooms are insufficient, contributing to visitor-created trails and associated resource damage.
-Some off-trail use creates safety hazards when visitors venture to dangerous ledges and waterfalls.
+Some off-trail use creates safety hazards when visitors venture to dangerous ledges and waterfalls, or travel into river areas unfit for beginner paddlers.
 Digital information, including website and social media, is also insufficient for trip planning and wayfinding.
 Information is often difficult to find and is sometimes inconsistent across internal and external platforms.
 The park should be leveraging multiple platforms to disseminate information.